sethillgard/metaconfig/README.md

 - enabled: If set to False, this module will not be installed.
 Defaults to True.
 - infer_symlinks: If set to True, it will install all the files in this directory.
 If set to False, only the files listed in the "symlinks" list will be installed.
 Defaults to False if the "symlinks" option is defined, True otherwise.
 - exclude: A list of files to exclude.
 Useful when infer_symlinks is set to True.
 - flavors: The list of flavors for this module.
-See the [flavors][1] section for more information.
+See the [flavors][flavors] section for more information.
 - symlinks: A list of symlinks to install.
 Each item in this list can have 2 forms:
   - A string: The name of  a file in this module to be installed.
   - A symlink object: See below.